arojunior/arojunior/README.md

 [arojunior@gmail.com](arojunior@gmail.com) | +48 510 166 615 | [LinkedIn](https://www.linkedin.com/in/arojunior/) | [Articles](https://medium.com/@arojunior)

 ## Currently
-Software engineer at EPAM Systems (Poland)
+Software engineer at AdColony (Poland)

 ## About

-- I love functional programming
-- The open source community is great and I'm very into it
-- Former ReactJs  meetup organizer in my country (Brazil)
+Graduated in System Analysis and Development, specialized in Software Engineering.
+Software developer with over 15 years of experience, a specialist in JavaScript.

-- I had been in manager position for 6 years, so I feel comfortable as a leader and with more reponsibilities
+I had been in a manager position for 6 years, so I feel comfortable as a leader and with more responsibilities.

 Programming languages and technologies that I feel comfortable working with:
+- JavaScript
-- Javascript / TypeScript
+- TypeScript
-- React / React-native (Redux, Storybook, Jest...)
+- NodeJs, React / React-native (RxJs, Redux, Jest...)
-- NodeJs
 - GraphQL
 - PHP
 - Java (Springboot)